-How is Freight Shipped?
-Your Ultimate Guide
+How Freight Shipping Works: Your Ultimate Guide

 A scene depicting various transportation modes in a shipping yard: a freight train on the left, a large red truck with a trailer in the center, and a forklift moving cargo on the right.
 An airplane taking off in the sky answers how is freight shipped, with arrows indicating economic activity and speed.